 Goodwill - The Company performs its impairment test of goodwill at the reporting unit level each fiscal year, or more frequently if events or circumstances change that would more likely than not reduce the fair value of its reporting unit below its carrying values.
 The Company performs a goodwill impairment test by comparing the fair value of the reporting unit with its carrying value and recognizes an impairment charge for the amount by which the carrying value exceeds the fair value, not to exceed the total amount of goodwill.
 The amount by which the carrying value of the goodwill exceeds its implied fair value, if any, is recognized as an impairment loss.
-There was a \$1,309,330 impairment loss during the year ended December 31,2023 and no impairments during the year ended December 31,2022.
+There was a \$1,309,330 impairment loss during the year ended December 31, 2022.
 The Company has taken the recent COVID-19 pandemic into consideration when determining impairment.